taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

        rails generate taverna_player:callbacks

+     They will be saved to "lib/taverna_player_callbacks.rb".
 Don't forget to then require and register them in the Taverna Player initializer.

 ==============================================================================